Fall 2013 – Summer 2014

 Law at McGill is a limited enrolment program.
 Apply as early as possible and ensure that we have received all required supporting documents on or before the appropriate deadline.
 Files are reviewed only when complete.

-Candidates must apply to the B.C.L./LL.B. program online, unless they are unable to pay the application fee by credit card.
+Candidates must apply to the B.C.L./LL.B. program online.
 The online application is available as of September 1.
 In order to avoid unnecessary processing delays, please read the application instructions carefully.
 Please undergradadmissions [dot] law [at] mcgill [dot] ca (email) the Undergraduate Admissions Office at the Faculty of Law if you are unable to apply online.